About the Climate Initiatives Platform

 The information on the International Cooperative Initiatives (ICIs) includes among others the function of initiative, its goal, activities and its participants.
 For the ICIs that are included as a Cooperative Initiative under NAZCA, information on the monitoring and progress of the ICI is available.
 Use the links above to search the existing data.

 CIP was built on a wiki format to enable collaborative development and flexible use.
 The purpose is to provide an online space that allows contributions from participating organisations and users to ensure it remains accurate and up-to-date.
 In the near future, it will be possible to create a user profile that will be tied to its initiative/s to facilitate the update of content.
 Visitors will also be able to suggest initiatives to be included into the platform.

-The information included on initiatives was first gathered during the autumn of 2014 by Ecofys, the University of Cambridge Institute for Sustainability Leadership, and the World Resource Institute.
+The information included on initiatives was first gathered during the autumn of 2014 by Ecofys, the University of Cambridge Institute for Sustainability Leadership, and the World Resources Institute.
 On the 1st of January 2016, CIP was taken over by UNEP DTU Partnership which includes hosting, maintaining, and developing it.
-The team working on it includes:
+The team in charge of CIP is:

-Jørgen Fenhann, Per Wretlind and Susanne Konrad from UNEP DTU Partnership, as well the Moscow-based programmer Alexey K.
+Jørgen Fenhann, Per Wretlind, Susanne Konrad and Sofia Kazmi Høgsbro from UNEP DTU Partnership, as well the Moscow-based programmer Alexey K.